FlipDyn with Control: Resource Takeover Games with Dynamics: Problem Formulation

-The \texttt{FlipDyn} update~\eqref{eq:flip_state} states that if both players act to takeover the resource at the same time instant, then their actions are nullified, and the \texttt{FlipDyn} state remains unchanged.
-However, if the resource is under control by one of the players who does not exert a takeover action, while the other player moves to gain control at time $k+1$, then the \texttt{FlipDyn} state toggles at time $k+1$.
-Finally, if a player is already in control and continues the takeover while the other player remains idle, then the \texttt{FlipDyn} state is unchanged.
-Thus, the \texttt{FlipDyn} dynamics is compactly described by
+The \texttt{FlipDyn} state update~\eqref{eq:flip_state} indicates that if both players act to takeover the resource at the same time instant, then their actions are nullified, rendering the \texttt{FlipDyn} state to remain unchanged.
+However, if the resource is under control by one of the players, who does not exert a takeover action, while the other player attempts to takeover, then the \texttt{FlipDyn} state toggles at time $k+1$.
+Finally, if a player is already in control and continues the takeover while the other player remains idle, then the \texttt{FlipDyn} state remains unchanged.
+Thus, the \texttt{FlipDyn} dynamics is compactly described as:

-where a binary variable $\bar{x} := 1 - x$.
+where a binary variable $\bar{\pi} := 1 - \pi$.
 Takeovers are mutually exclusive, i.e., only one player is in control of the system at any given time.
-The continuous state $x_{k+1}$ at time $k+1$ is dependent on $\alpha_{k+1}$.
-The inclusion of an adversary modifies the state evolution~\eqref{eq:dynamics} resulting in:
+The continuous state $x_{k+1}$ is a function of $\alpha_{k+1}$, modifying the state evolution~\eqref{eq:dynamics} to: